 We see that the adjustment formula instructs us to condition on gender, find the benefit of the drug separately for males and females, and only then average the result using the percentage of males and females in the population.
-It also thus instructs us to ignore the aggregated these parents that we neutralize when we fix X by external manipulation.
-Denoting the parents of X by PA(X), we can therefore write a general adjustment formula and summarize it in a rule:
+It also thus instructs us to ignore the aggregated population data P(Y = 1 | X = 1) and P(Y = 1 | X = 0), from which we might (falsely) conclude that the drug has a negative effect overall.